In the last few months, the coronavirus has gone from a distant health problem that didn’t impact the U.S. to one of global concern.

-If bringing Office 365 E1 into your organization is not feasible, Microsoft also recommends everyone utilize the free version of Teams (basic version of Teams that is not attached to an Office 365 license), so everyone has access to the Teams platform.
+If bringing Office 365 E1 into your organization is not feasible; or you are concerned for the security of other conference platforms; Microsoft recommends that you utilize the free version of Teams (this is a basic version of Teams that is not attached to an Office 365 license).

 Microsoft has issued the following statement in a notice dated March 5 by Jared Spataro, Corporate Vice President for Microsoft 365:

 “Here at Microsoft in the Puget Sound, we’re encouraging our teams to work from home as much as possible, as are many organizations in this region.
 And we expect this trend to continue across the world.
 At Microsoft, our top priority is the health and safety of employees, customers, partners, and communities.
 By making Teams available to as many people as possible, we aim to support public health and safety by keeping teams connected while they work apart.

 Below, you’ll find detailed answers to 2 of your questions regarding our offering free access to Teams and our plan for avoiding service interruptions during times of increased usage.
 Over the next few days we’ll be sharing more tips, updates, and information related to remote work here.

 Teams is a part of Office 365.
 If your organization is licensed for Office 365, you already have it.
 But we want to make sure everyone has access to it during this time.
 Here are some simple ways to get Teams right away.

 If you want to get started with Teams, we can get you up and running right away.